Impact Training

 They turned out to be young men between the ages of 19 – 25, who bought gifts of sweets for their girlfriends, grandmothers and all the other women in their lives.
 And a ton of almond nuts for themselves since these are high in the cancer-fighting agent magnesium.

-I convinced myself that this was just a fad and the customer base I had envisioned and planned for will be achieved.
+Instead of being flexible and or adaptable, I convinced myself that this was just a fad and the customer base I had envisioned and planned for will soon show up.
+Boy, was I wrong!

 I eventually adapted but sad to say, it was too late.

-Multi-tasking does not equal increased productivity.
+Let me rush to warn you though, that multi-tasking does not equal increased productivity.
 Neither does “I’m so busy!” mean that you’re productive either.
-To me they suggest that you’re not focused.
+To me they just suggest that you’re not focused.

 For me being productive means having an efficient productivity system that enables me to reach my goals in the shortest possible time.

-One of the guys in my study, Mike, said that he is always amused when he hears people talking about “self-made this” and “self-made that” because right at the very beginning we were made by two parents!
+One of the participants wisely said that he is always amused when he hears people talking about “self-made this” and “self-made that” because right at the very beginning we were made by two parents!

-Many of the others identified the need for some sort of support network to help them grow their businesses but failed to build one for two main reasons.
+Many of the others identified the need for some sort of support network to help them grow their businesses and improve their leadership.
+But they admitted they had failed to build one for two main reasons:

 I understand #1 because many of us were raised to be strong and independent and asking for help is seen as a weakness.